06 Safeguarding children, young people and vulnerable adults policy

 - A record is made on 06.1a Child welfare and protection summary and 06.1b

-officer on the same day that the incident occurred.
+designated officer/line manager on the same day that the incident occurred.

 The investigation

-- Ofsted are informed as soon as possible (and at least within 14 days).
+- Ofsted are informed as soon as possible (and at least within 14

-- The designated person and the designated officer speak with the parents together and explain the process
+- The designated safeguarding lead and the designated officer/line manager speak with the parents/carers

 06 Safeguarding children, young people and